-Two percent of ATE projects engaged in organizing a conference or meeting for the purpose of professional exchange in 2021.
+Three percent of ATE projects engaged in organizing a conference or meeting for the purpose of professional exchange in 2023.

-Four ATE projects were explicitly funded to coordinate conferences or meetings in 2021.
-Three additional projects indicated that hosting a conference was the main purpose of their grant.
-Of these seven projects, four were able to host conferences in 2021.
-These four projects hosted a total of nine conferences or meetings, with attendance that ranged from eight to 906 people.
-ATE PIs identified the purposes of these events as networking and professional development, disseminating best practices, and bringing together stakeholders from industry and education.
+One ATE project was explicitly funded to coordinate conferences or meetings in 2023.
+Five additional projects hosted conferences in 2023.
+These six projects hosted a total of ten conferences or meetings, with attendance that ranged from 30 to 810 people.
+ATE Pls identified the purposes of these events as networking and professional development, disseminating best practices, and bringing together stakeholders from industry and education.

-Projects that organized conference or meeting events in 2021 included:
+Projects that organized conference or meeting events in 2023 included: